kserve/modelmesh-serving/docs/architecture/README.md

 # Architecture Overview

-The central component of ModelMesh Serving is a Kubernetes controller responsible for reconciling the `ServingRuntime` and `Predictor` custom resource types.
+The central component of ModelMesh Serving is a Kubernetes controller responsible for reconciling the `ServingRuntime` and `InferenceService` custom resource types.

 ### Serving Runtime Deployments